SummersRemote/CSSAssist/README.md

 CSSAssist
 =========

-CSSAssist is a small (<2.5kb minified, <1kb gzipped) JavaScript library for working with CSS.
+CSSAssist is a small (~2.5kb minified, <1kb gzipped) JavaScript library for working with CSS.

 > It is amazing what you can do with a simple responsive grid and a handful of JavaScript methods!

 I am a long standing fan of [jQuery](http://jquery.com/) and more recently [AngularJS](http://angularjs.org/) and frequently rely on them.
 I have, however, come to realize that there are times when they are simply too much and that I desire a smaller library and smaller footprint.
 CSSAssist provides methods for working with stylesheets.
 Period.
-It does NOT provide methods for manipulating the style attribute on a node, appending and prepending, ajax, binding, ... - if you need those things, I highly recommend [jQuery](http://jquery.com/) or [AngularJS](http://angularjs.org/).
+It does NOT provide methods for manipulating the style attribute on a node, appending and prepending, ajax, ... - if you need those things, I highly recommend [jQuery](http://jquery.com/) or [AngularJS](http://angularjs.org/).

 Support is [limited to browsers](http://caniuse.com/queryselector) which provide the querySelector API and the add/removeEventListener API; which includes most modern desktop and mobile browsers as well as IE9+.